 There’s always something to do in Ghana, whether it’s an all-white party or a cultural festival, Ghana is a vibe and it is a good idea to plan your trip around an event or festival you’ll be interested in attending!
 To keep up to date with Accra’s events all year round, check out Accra events for the most reliable event page.
 Check out Akwaaba Group and Eventbrite for Ghana events in December.
-With annual festivals like the AfroXmas masquerade festival in Tema and Afrochella in Accra making a comeback, Ghana is the place to be especially in December!
+With annual festivals like the AfroXmas masquerade festival in Tema and AfroFuture (Previously known as Afrochella) in Accra making an annual comeback, Ghana is the place to be especially in December!

 The capital city of Ghana where you’ll catch all the enjoyment, history and vibes.

 Did you know in 1957, Ghana was the first sub-Saharan nation to gain its independence?
 The Black Star Square, also known as Independence Square is a symbol of independence and you can actually climb up to the top and get city views of Accra.
 You’ll be able to spot the Accra Sports Stadium and the Kwame Nkrumah Memorial Park.
 I would recommend doing a guided city tour with a local tour guide as you’ll really get to learn about Ghana’s rich culture and history.

 Makola Market is Accra’s largest open-air market, where you can pretty much find anything.
 I would recommend going with a local so they can help you negotiate reasonable prices for items.
 If you make your way to Osu, stop by Oxford Street.
 With a lot of bars, restaurants, and stalls to shop for beautiful kente prints and other souvenirs, it’s a lively street with incredible energy.
 The evening I visited, there was music blasting and people were dancing and having fun.

 3. Visit Accra Art Center and Kwame Nkrumah Memorial Park